-FRED WASHINGTON BUTNER, JR., FAIA (1927-2001)
+FRED WASHINGTON BUTNER JR., FAIA (1927-2001)

+Butner was a graduate of R. J. Reynolds High School in Winston-Salem.
+He graduated from NC State University's Architectural Engineering program in 1949.
+He worked for Salem Architects and Macklin Stinson before establishing his own architecture firm in 1952.
 Butner was the architect for over 100 school and college projects in Forsyth County and Northwest North Carolina, including multiple buildings at Forsyth Technical Community College, Surry Community College, West Forsyth High School, and many others.
 He was president of AIA North Carolina in 1971.

 1955 - The Fred and Martha Butner House, 397 Plymouth Avenue, Winston-Salem NC.
 Sold in 2008 to Robert D. and Bonnie Byerly.
 Sold in 2012 to the Coletta B. Boan Revocable Trust.
 Destroyed and replaced, bottom photo.

-Sources include: Curtis Leonard, Heather Fearnbach.
+Sources include: Curtis Leonard; Heather Fearnbach.